lucasb/BakerCM/README.md

 # BakerCM
-Lightweight Configuration Management for Application
+BakerCM is a Decentralized Configuration Management Based on Files.